-This decision was made amid speculation as to whether Canada would follow the US and other central banks in lowering rates
+This decision was made amid speculation as to whether Canada would finally lower rates

 The Bank of Canada (BoC) announced today that it would keep the overnight rate at 1.75%.

 The Bank Rate is correspondingly 2% and the deposit rate is 1.5%.
 The BoC has maintained the current overnight rate since last October, when it was raised from 1.5%.

 No one really expected the central bank to raise rates, but there was speculation that the rate would drop back to 1.5%, even though a recent survey indicated a “near certainty” of a rate hold, This lack of movement makes Canada somewhat of a holdout among other central banks around the world that are dropping rates to help their local economies in an uncertain global economic climate.

 “There is nascent evidence that the global economy is stabilizing, with growth still expected to edge higher over the next couple of years.
 Financial markets have been supported by central bank actions and waning recession concerns, while being buffeted by news on the trade front.
 Indeed, ongoing trade conflicts and related uncertainty are still weighing on global economic activity, and remain the biggest source of risk to the outlook,” the central bank wrote.

 Growth in Canada slowed as expected in the third quarter of 2019 to 1.3 percent, and stronger wage growth led consumer spending to a moderate expansion.
 Housing investment was also a source of strength, supported by population growth and low mortgage rates.
 Consumer spending and housing activity are important sources of resilience in the Canadian economy, and the BoC indicated that it would continue to be on alert for any financial vulnerabilities that may affect the household sector.